jwuphysics/jwuphysics.github.io/_posts/2025-05-06-accelerate-boring-stuff.md

 Within five minutes, I had created and iterated on a basic script to help me annotate data.
 I paid zero attention to formatting, comments, code quality, etc. All I did was verify that the code could save a single row of labels and log outputs, and, *Bob's your uncle*[^2] — I was in business.
 In less than half an hour, I had finished labeling my data set!

 This brief story shows how LLMs can really be a *force multiplier*.
-I personally find repetitive tasks to not only feel like a waste of time, but also a mental block that I am sometimes unwilling to hurdle.
-AI tools help me (and sometimes even teach me) as I overcome these barriers and accelerate through the task.
+Personally, I find repetitive tasks to feel like not only a waste of time, but also a mental block that I'm unwilling to hurdle.
+AI tools help me (and sometimes even teach me) to overcome these barriers and accelerate through the task.

 ---